Helen Bamber: Belsen

 Towards the end of the war, Bamber took a job as secretary to a Harley Street doctor, responding to an ad calling for volunteers to help Jewish survivors of the Nazi concentration camps.
 At the age of 20, she was appointed to one of the first rehabilitation teams to enter the Bergen-Belsen concentration camp with the Jewish Relief Unit to help with the physical and psychological recovery of many of that camp's 20,000 Holocaust survivors.
-She says: "My father accepted it, almost with a shrug of resignation.
+She said: "My father accepted it, almost with a shrug of resignation.
 I think it was something about repaying a debt.
 I was aware that if the Nazis had succeeded in invading England, we would have been the victims."
 Henry Lunzer, her manager in the Jewish Relief Unit, remembers her as a vivacious girl and a natural organiser.
 "Helen just took charge of [London] headquarters, administered the whole thing," says Lunzer.
 "It was amazing at that age.
 God only knows what made her so efficient!"